The Importance and Considerations of Vaccinating Cats

 4. Relieving Pain: The therapy has an analgesic effect, reducing pain by decreasing nerve sensitivity and promoting the release of endorphins, the body’s natural painkillers.

-Uses of Photobiomodulation Laser Therapy
+Uses of Laser Therapy for Pets

 PBM laser therapy is versatile and can be used to treat a wide range of conditions in pets, including: